New Year's Eve Litter - Winter/Spring, 2022

 (The Waterford crystal ball in New York City's Times Square descends down a specially designed flagpole beginning at 11:59 until midnight to signal the start of the new year.
 Waterford Glass House opened in 1783 in Ireland and continues to produce some of the finest crystal in the world today.
 The first ball to drop in 1907 was made of wood and iron but the 2022 Waterford Crystal ball was made of 1,688 intricate crystal panels that range in length from 4-3/4 inches to 5-3/4 inches and measures 12 feet in diameter and weighs 11,875 pounds!)

-Dottie (pink) - Pickwick's Slice of Happiness
+Dottie (new name Stella - pink ID marker) - Pickwick's Slice of Happiness

 (In the Philippines, revelers dress in dots.
 Polka dots are all the rage on December 31, increasing the chances for a fortunate new year!)